q335r49/microviche/README.md

 <samp>&nbsp;&nbsp;Heading##s20j&nbsp;&nbsp;</samp> _shift view left one split, cursor down 20 lines_
 <samp>&nbsp;&nbsp;Heading##20jCM&nbsp;</samp>  _cursor down 20 lines, center split, scroll so cursor is middle line_

-Note that when movement is defined for a block, `F10``.` *snap to grid* will execute that movement instead.
+Note that when movement is defined for a block, `F10``.` *snap to grid* will perform that movement.
 The complete syntax is:

 Syntax | Action | | Syntax | Action
 --- | --- | --- | --- | ---